 The EMI shielding material such as metals are not used frequently due to its heavy weight, corrosion reception and poor meting out conditions for improved EMI SE.
-Also, the materials prepared with pure carbon doses not meet up the commercialization standard because of lack of flexibility.
-So, the scientific society turns their attention towards the different polymers and elastomers such as PVDF, PC, PU, POT, PANI, PPY, EP, PMMA, PIGF etc. and epoxy resin, NR to took advantage due to their attractive properties like light in weight, easy processing and better flexibility.
-Lot of literature data has been reported in this regard such as for improving the electrical conductivity of the ICP's via the insertion of the metal, carbon-based fillers, ferrites 3D and 2D architectures.
-Still there are certain challenges which are requisite to be address such as high percolation threshold as well as the lower aspect ratio of the polymer matrices.
-Thus, more research needs to be done to improve the efficiency and mechanical properties of the CPC's.
+Also, the materials prepared with pure carbon doses do not meet up the commercialization standard due to lack of flexibility.
+So, the scientific society turns their attention towards the different polymers and elastomers such as PVDF, PC, PU, POT, PANI, PPY, EP, PMMA, PIGF and epoxy resin, NR, to take advantage of their attractive properties like light in weight, easy processing and better flexibility.
+Lots of literature data has been reported in this regard such as for improving the electrical conductivity of the ICP's via the insertion of the metal, carbon-based fillers, ferrites 3D and 2D architectures.
+Still, there are certain challenges which are requisite to be addressed such as high percolation threshold as well as the lower aspect ratio of the polymer matrices.
+Thus, more researches need to be done to improve the efficiency and mechanical properties of the CPC's.
 Existing literature data revealed that the carbon filled with polymer-based nanocomposite exhibit better shielding efficiency though their fabrication is not an easy task due to poor dispersion and inability to be added at high concentration.
 These issues are need to be resolved urgently.
-More on the dielectric/magnetic filled polymer nanocomposite possess the properties that are dependent on the consolidated loss parameters related to the filler particles, showing narrow band action and other factors like particles aggregate, particles interaction with polymer required much attention to be resolved to improve the EMI shielding /MW absorption properties.
-The best solution is to incorporate the polymer with hybrid conductive filler.
+More on the dielectric / magnetic filled polymer nanocomposite possess the properties that are dependent on the consolidated loss parameters related to the filler particles, showing narrow band action and other factors like particles aggregate, particles interaction with polymer required much attention to be resolved to improve the EMI shielding / MW absorption properties.
+The best solution is to incorporate polymer with hybrid conductive filler.
 The next most important challenge is to enhance the bandwidth of the EMI shielding.
-There is lot of literature data that is present yet have narrow working bandwidth.
-This issue may be resolve with the use of multiple elements incorporate with the polymer to improve the bandwidth by working at the different broad frequency ranges.
-Also, the mechanism of EMI shielding with incorporation of multiple elements need to resolve why different elements respond to frequency differently.
+There are a lot of literature data that are presented yet having narrow working bandwidth.
+This issue may be resolved with the use of multiple elements incorporate with polymer to improve the bandwidth by working at different broad frequency ranges.
+Also, the mechanism of EMI shielding with incorporation of multiple elements need to solve why different elements respond to frequency differently.